Elementary and Secondary Endorsement in Art, Music, Physical Education and Spanish

 Philosophy of Education

-The liberally educated Christian teacher is the knowledgeable servant of God and society and this course examines the reasoning behind policies and methods of teaching, learning and schooling.
+(2 credits) The liberally educated Christian teacher is the knowledgeable servant of God and society and this course examines the reasoning behind policies and methods of teaching, learning and schooling.
 Various schools of thought are discussed, including a distinctively Christian perspective, to prepare students to serve as professional teachers.
-This course is the NWCore Senior Seminar course for education students.
-(2 credits)
+This course is the NWCore course for education students.
+Note: Advised to be taken the term before student teaching.

 Elementary Student Teaching